How to Backup Data or Files on Windows 10 (5 Ways)

 >> Options:

->> Schedule: You can back up data for you automatically and periodically at a regular basis, such as Daily, Weekly, Monthly, Event triggers and USB plug in.
+>> Schedule: You can back up data for you automatically and periodically on a regular basis, such as Daily, Weekly, Monthly, and Event triggers, and USB plug-ins.

 >> Backup Scheme: You can choose backup methods here.
 Differential backup is preferable to incremental backup because incremental backup requires all backups to be complete before a backup can be restored.
 This program will delete old image files automatically to save disk space for you.
 You need to upgrade to AOMEI Backupper Professional to enjoy this feature.